Email Infrastructure for Telehealth AI Agents

 What happens if a clinician rejects a draft in the approval queue?

-Calling decide_email with decision=reject cancels the message permanently — it will not be delivered.
-The rejection is logged with the reviewer's identity and any note they provide.
+Calling decide_email with action=reject cancels the message permanently — it will not be delivered.
+The rejection is logged with the reviewer's identity and timestamp.
 Your agent can poll message status via read_email to detect the rejection and handle it: re-draft with corrections, escalate to a human for manual handling, or log the event for review.
 Rejected messages are retained in the audit log but never sent.

 How should I handle appointment reminders that don't contain PHI versus lab results that do?